Guided Home Learning

 An excellent education in your own home

 We all know that there is nothing quite like being in school to obtain an excellent educational experience, but these are times like no other.
-The safety and health of our community coupled with the government guidelines means that we have to provide our usual high standard of education, remotely.
+The safety and health of our community coupled with the government guidelines means that we have had to provide our usual high standard of education, remotely.

 Guided Home Learning has become the buzz phrase of our time and here at Nottingham Girls’ High School, we not only have the ways and means to provide an outstanding education, but the passion and dedication of expert staff to deliver it.
+It’s been a great success during lockdown periods and we are confident that it will continue to be so if needed again.

 Guided Home Learning at NGHS

 As experts in girls’ education we have years of experience and research on our side.
 We know how girls learn best, what makes them tick, what they respond to.
 The feedback after the first lockdown was clear and useful.
 It helped us prepare remote teaching and learning to benefit not only our girls but our staff too.
 There are so many elements to successful education and engaging lessons, and in a remote setting these may be different, though the outcomes should be the same.
 We learn from our girls as much as they learn from us.
-Our Guided Home Learning programme is designed to replicate the excellence of our in-school experience in the safety of a home setting for as long as it is required.
+Our Guided Home Learning programme has been designed to replicate the excellence of our in-school experience in the safety of a home setting for as long as it is required.

 Our staff are also committed to sharing their knowledge and expertise to help not only the girls, but also their parents, to stay on top of the teaching and learning from home AND also at school.
-Miss Burns from our Psychology Department has created four videos in a series called A Guide to Active Learning at School and Home which you can watch here: Part 1: Motivation Part 2 : Absorption Part 3 : Search for Meaning and Part 4
+Miss Burns from our Psychology Department created four videos in a series called A Guide to Active Learning at School and Home which you can watch here: Part 1: Motivation Part 2 : Absorption Part 3 : Search for Meaning and Part 4

 In the age of Zoom and Google Meet there really is no limit to what we can provide for our girls.
 Our enrichment clubs range from music and dance to baking and board games, from art and science to debating and feminism, and a whole lot more besides.
 Our remote music projects have been particularly successful and very well received.
 You can read more about these and watch them in our blog post.